-14.7 In our view, incurring expenditures before the necessary additional spending authority is in place may be contrary to the Provincial Finance Act and the Expenditure Control Act.
-Further, the timing of these approvals impairs the effective control of and accountability for expenditures in excess of original spending authority limits.

-14.8 A detailed listing of the status of all appropriations approved by the 1999 Appropriations Act can be found on Page 58 of the Public Accounts of Nova Scotia, Volume 1 - Financial Statements for the fiscal year 1999-2000.
-Several of these appropriations were exceeded and the sum of \$639,204,000 is required in the form of additional appropriations.
-As at the date of writing this chapter, the Orders in Council necessary to approve the additional appropriations have not been approved.
+- 15.8 In our view, incurring expenditures before the necessary additional spending authority is in place may be contrary to the Provincial Finance Act.
+Further, the timing of these approvals impairs the effective control of and accountability for expenditures in excess of original spending authority limits. - 15.9 A detailed listing of the status of all appropriations approved by the 2000 Appropriations Act can be found on Page 71 of the Public Accounts of Nova Scotia, Volume 1 Financial Statements for the fiscal year 2000-01.
+Several of these appropriations were exceeded and the sum of \$450,203,000 is required in the form of additional appropriations.
+Further, there was still a total of \$658,672,000 in additional appropriations requiring approval for fiscal year 1999-2000. - 15.10 It must be acknowledged that a significant portion (i.e., more than half) of these totals relate either to changes in accounting policies necessary for the Province to adhere to generally accepted accounting principles (GAAP) or to unusual items, both of which would not have been considered in the estimates process for those years. - 15.11 As at the date of writing this Chapter in late 2001, we are not aware that the Orders in Council necessary to formally approve these additional appropriations have been put in place.
+There was a House Resolution tabled on May 30, 2001 for the overspending incurred in the 1999-2000 year, but it had not yet been approved by the House of Assembly.
+Since the Expenditure Control Act was repealed in the spring 2000 session of the Legislature, a House Resolution was not required for the overspending in the 2000-01 fiscal year.